Regulatory actions for Feb. 10, 2026

 Feb.
 10, 2026

-Regulatory snapshots for biopharma and med tech in Asia-Pacific, including global submissions and approvals, and other regulatory decisions and designations: Akeso, Astrazeneca, Daiichi Sankyo, Everest Medicines, Kelun-Biotech, Neurophet.
+Regulatory snapshots for biopharma and med tech, including global submissions and approvals, and other regulatory decisions and designations: Biogen, Eisai, Hemex, Krystal, Median Technologies, Peijia, Sanofi.

 Briefs